Beginner's Guide to Making Mead

 As I said earlier, there are endless recipes out there.
 Some will seem complex, some more simple.
 But most of them follow the same principles.
 These are the steps for making a simple, still mead:

-- Mix honey and water together in a your container of choice, whether that be bucket or demijohn.
+- Mix honey and water together in a container of choice, whether that be bucket or demijohn.

 - Add mead yeast and some sort of additional nutrition to the honey water mixture.
 The added nutrition might be fruit, such as raisins.